Weird / Neat Covers

 This private press gem originated in Michigan in 1984.
 Unfortunately the cover is the best part of the package.
 The music is really really bad 1980s synth pop/new wave stuff, with lyrics that seem to be deep but don’t actually say anything.
 If you’ve ever seen the British TV show The Office, the “Free Love […]

-• The Wombles - Keep On Wombling The Wombles - Keep On Wombling
+The Wombles – Keep On Wombling

 The moment I saw the trippy psych/kiddie album cover, I knew I had to buy this record, and I’m sure glad I did.
 The Wombles are an H.R.
 Pufnstuf meets The Muppets children’s television and book series from the UK with a mission: they’re all about picking up litter.
 I had some high hopes for […]

-• Bobby And Betty Go To The Moon Bobby And Betty Go To The Moon
+Bobby And Betty Go To The Moon

 Way in the future, 1985, these 2 kids are the first to fly solo to the moon.
 Loads of fun science facts and cheesy effects, girls don’t care much for engineering in the future, where scientists sound like cheap impersonations of Bela & Boris.
-More fun on side two, tame library versions of soul […]
+More fun on side two, tame library versions of soul and […]

-• Rainbow Promise - self titled Rainbow Promise - self titled
+Rainbow Promise – self titled

 Rainbow Promise, teenage Jesus freak jam band from Texas, early 70’s recording, recorded in Ohio, on a Springfield MO label.
 2 pressings with different cover variations were made, only sold at their concerts.
 Four stand out cuts with heavy shredding guitar jams.
+Listen – my fave track

-• Gertrude Behanna - God Isn't Dead!
-Gertrude Behanna - God Isn’t Dead!
+Gertrude Behanna – God Isn’t Dead!

 Here is the “highly personal story” of Mrs. Gertrude Behanna, a story of alcohol, drug addiction, three broken marriages and attempted suicide.
 Just look at Gertrude, doesn’t she exude the aura of misbehavior and a youth gone wild?!
 But who am I to know.
 Maybe God healed her visage of all that was ugly and […]

-• Norman Ezell / Resurrection Day Norman Ezell / Resurrection Day
+Norman Ezell / Resurrection Day

 Easily one of the greatest record covers of all time, making use of a painting called ‘Rapture’ by Charles Anderson.
 I also found a different shitty gospel record using the full, uncropped artwork on the cover.
 Just off to the left of the picture you see here?
 A 747 smashing into a skyscraper.